aleksandromilenkov/PokemonReviewAPI/README.md

 This is only backend application.
 I created this API for handling the CRUD operations for total of 6 entities.
-I'm using ASP.NET, MicrosoftSQLServer and EntityFramework for this backend.
+I'm using ASP.NET Web API, MicrosoftSQLServer and EntityFramework for this backend.
 I have 2 many-to-many relationships, one is between Pokemon and Owner and the other is between Pokemon and Category.

 Here is my UML diagaram map with all the Entities and Relationships: